Black crappie: Angling

 Crappie are commonly caught on small jigs and minnow rigs.
 Unlike their cousins, the white crappies, black crappies are more commonly caught in clear water around structure.
 A common technique is spider rigging, in which one usually has 8 long rods protruding from the boat, all rigged with minnows.
 Fishermen can also troll for crappie with small cranks.
 When trolling, one should use electronics to locate suspending groups and bring one's lure near them.
 Another technique for fishing docks is dock shooting, or arrow casting.
 To arrow cast, one should use a spinning reel.
 Fishermen open their bail, hold the lure and push the rod forward so that the rod is bent.
-They then aim the lure here that they want to cast, and they simultaneously let go of the lure and release the line.
+They then aim the lure where they want to cast, and they simultaneously let go of the lure and release the line.
 This technique is used to cast the lure into the small space under a dock or tree.